liquity/dev/packages/contracts/test-report.md

   Contract: StabilityPool
     ✓ getETH(): gets the recorded ETH balance
-    ✓ getTotalLUSDDeposits(): gets the recorded LUSD balance
+    ✓ getTotalXBRLDeposits(): gets the recorded XBRL balance

   Contract: ActivePool
     ✓ getETH(): gets the recorded ETH balance
-    ✓ getLUSDDebt(): gets the recorded LUSD balance
+    ✓ getXBRLDebt(): gets the recorded XBRL balance
-    ✓ increaseLUSD(): increases the recorded LUSD balance by the correct amount ✓ decreaseLUSD(): decreases the recorded LUSD balance by the correct amount ✓ sendETH(): decreases the recorded ETH balance by the correct amount
+    ✓ increaseXBRL(): increases the recorded XBRL balance by the correct amount ✓ decreaseXBRL(): decreases the recorded XBRL balance by the correct amount ✓ sendETH(): decreases the recorded ETH balance by the correct amount

   Contract: DefaultPool
-    ✓ getETH(): gets the recorded LUSD balance
+    ✓ getETH(): gets the recorded XBRL balance
-    ✓ getLUSDDebt(): gets the recorded LUSD balance
+    ✓ getXBRLDebt(): gets the recorded XBRL balance
-    ✓ increaseLUSD(): increases the recorded LUSD balance by the correct amount ✓ decreaseLUSD(): decreases the recorded LUSD balance by the correct amount (57ms) ✓ sendETHToActivePool(): decreases the recorded ETH balance by the correct amount (50ms)
+    ✓ increaseXBRL(): increases the recorded XBRL balance by the correct amount ✓ decreaseXBRL(): decreases the recorded XBRL balance by the correct amount (57ms) ✓ sendETHToActivePool(): decreases the recorded ETH balance by the correct amount (50ms)

   Contract: PriceFeed